MicrosoftDocs/ATADocs/ATPDocs/security-assessment-weak-cipher.md

 ## How do I use this security assessment to improve my organizational security posture?

-1. Review the suggested improvement action at <https://security.microsoft.com/securescore?viewid=actions> for weak cipher usage.
+1. Review the recommended action at <https://security.microsoft.com/securescore?viewid=actions> for weak cipher usage.

     ![Review weak cipher usage assessment.](media/cas-isp-weak-cipher-2.png)
 1. Research why the identified clients and servers are using weak ciphers.